mrazomej/bayesian_fitness/code/processing/data001_logistic_250bc_01env_01rep/README.md

 # `scripts`

-- `mcmc_freq.jl`: Script to sample the barcode frequency posterior distribution to be used as priors for the full joint inference.
-- `mcmc_popmean_fitness.jl`: Script to sample the population mean fitness posterior distribution to be used as priors for the full joint inference.
 - `mcmc_joint_fitness.jl`: Script to sample the full joint posterior distribution for all parameters.
+- `vi_joint_inference_meanfield.jl`: Script for variational inference of the posterior distribution using the meanfield approximation.
+- `viz_inference.jl`: Script to generate diagnostic plots for inference.